l4e21/L-Shell/README.md

 - touch
 - mkdir
 - Direct bash commands output to string for useage
+- All kinds of paths including relative and absolute

 Tabs work by default if you use something like inferior-shell on emacs (not tested with others)